Skip to main content

 Yes, these scores are confidential and stored in your medical chart, protected by the same privacy rules as the rest of your record.
 We share results only with you and the team caring for you, unless you ask us to involve someone else, like a therapist or partner.
 The point is to track your symptoms, not to label you.

 Yes, you can take these scores online through your patient portal before a visit, which gives us time to review them in advance.
-Many people find it easier to answer honestly at home than in a busy office.
+Many people find it easier to answer truthfully at home than in a busy office.
 We will go through the results together at your appointment.

 A high score does not automatically mean you need medication.
 It means your symptoms are significant enough that we should talk about options, which can include therapy, lifestyle changes, sleep work, exercise, and sometimes medication.
 The plan should fit your goals and preferences, not just the number on the page.